Moon Arrows Sun

 $$ \sum_{i=0}^{n - 1} f(\alpha_i) \Delta_{x} = F(b) - F(a) $$

-We then obtain the complete area between the abscissa axis and the curve of \(f\) on the interval \(\bigl[a,b \bigr]\).
+This yields the exact geometric area bounded by the x-axis and the curve of \(f\) over the interval \(\bigl[a,b \bigr]\).

 To avoid any confusion between \(x\), the function f variable of \(f(x)\), and \(x\) the variable representing the variable upper bound of the integral, it is preferable to introduce a new variable \(t\) inside the integrand, we will then have: